Plugging Methylphenidate | Rectal Ritalin, Concerta Use

 Long-Term Effects Of Plugging Ritalin

-When people abuse Ritalin for recreational or performance purposes through methods like plugging, there can be long-term consequences.
+When people misuse Ritalin for recreational or performance purposes through methods like plugging, there can be long-term consequences.
 Some people use Ritalin recreationally to counteract the effects of central nervous system depressants, like alcohol, opioids, and benzodiazepines.

 Prescription amphetamines are viewed as a safer alternative to street drugs like methamphetamines or cocaine to counteract depressants.
 However, the risk of sudden overdose remains.